sagemathinc/cocalc-doc/source/project-settings.rst

 .. note::

     If you just bought a license and want to apply your license to a project that is showing the red trial banner, then this section is for you.

+To apply a license to a project

-After opening the project and seeing the banner, click "Settings" (wrench icon) and scroll down to the "Licenses" section.
-Then follow the instructions below.
+1. Open the project and click "Settings" (wrench icon).
+2. Scroll down to the "Licenses" section.

-* To apply a license to the current project, click the button marked "Upgrade using a license key...".
-Enter your license key in the box that opens and click Save.
+3. Click the button marked "Upgrade using a license key...".
+4. Enter your license key in the box that opens and click Save.

-* Then start or restart the project.
-Upgrades provided by the license will be applied the next time the project is started.
+5. Then start or restart the project in order to activate the license.

 .. figure:: img/project-settings/proj-lic-before-add.png
      :width: 60%